 06 of 08

 For an eco-friendly stay near the beach in Goa, look no further than Alila Diwa.
-This luxurious property is one of the best resorts in Goa, and it's surrounded by 12 acres of lush green paddy fields in south Goa.
-Gonsua beach in Majorda is a 10 minute walk away (and a free shuttle bus is provided for guests).
+This luxurious property is one of the best resorts in Goa, and it's surrounded by 12 acres of lush, green paddy fields in south Goa.
+Gonsua beach in Majorda is a 10-minute walk away (and a free shuttle bus is provided for guests).
 The company was named Alila as it means "surprise" in Sanskrit, and the brand aims to provide guests with an unexpected and innovative experience.
 Conservation and community are considered to be essential to long-term commercial success.
 Goan architecture features in the resort's contemporary yet traditional design.
-It has just over 150 rooms, spread over two levels and two wings.
-Facilities include four restaurants and bar, library, a health spa, two swimming pools, and open air Jacuzzi.
+It has just over 150 rooms spread over two levels and two wings.
+Facilities include four restaurants and a bar, a library, a health spa, two swimming pools, and an open-air Jacuzzi.

 - Price: From about 7,000 rupees per night for a double, including tax, during the monsoon season.
-Expect to pay 13,000 rupees per night upwards in December.
+Expect to pay 13,000 rupees or more per night in December.

 07 of 08

-Wildernest is a delightfully serene eco resort, set on over 450 acres of forest land at Chorla Ghat near the Goa, Maharashtra and Karnataka state borders.
+Wildernest is a delightfully serene eco resort, set on over 450 acres of forest land at Chorla Ghat near the Goa, Maharashtra, and Karnataka state borders.
 Tranquility is in abundance there.
 The property has 16 eco-friendly cottages (with either a forest or valley view), built in simple rustic style with wood paneling and tiled floors inside.
-Guests can enjoy nature walks, bonfires, folk dances, and village excursions.
-Or, simply relax by the infinity swimming pool overlooking the mountains.
-Read review.
+Guests can enjoy nature walks, bonfires, folk dances, and village excursions, or simply relax by the infinity swimming pool overlooking the mountains.

 - Price: Rates start from 5,500 rupees per night in the summer and monsoon seasons.
 All meals and activities are included.

-- Eco Features: Constructed out of eco-friendly materials, eco-friendly washing and hair products, no plastic, operates conservation programs.
+- Eco Features: Constructed of eco-friendly materials, eco-friendly washing and hair products, no plastic, and operates conservation programs.

 08 of 08